-Cornerstone Christian School is pleased to announce the opening of the Cornerstone School of Fine Arts!
-We will offer lessons in voice, piano, and other instruments to students from CCS and all other schools.
+We offer lessons in voice, piano, and other instruments to students from CCS and all other schools.
 Adults are also welcome.
-As music students of all ages develop in skill, the CSFA will be able to bless our Cornerstone Church through the Worship and Music Ministry.
+As music students of all ages develop in skill, the CSFA can bless Cornerstone Church through the Worship and Music Ministry.
 For more information, please contact Rachel Olson at firstname.lastname@example.org.

 - Beginning Band Instruments

-Violin will be offered in January at $30 for 30 minutes
+Violin will be at $32 for 30 minutes

-Carey Winans holds a BM in Oboe Performance from the University of Northern Colorado, and a MM in Oboe Performance from the University of Southern California.
-She was a member of the West Point Army Band for 5 years and played oboe and English horn for the Central City Opera Company for 3 years prior to her appointment to the Army Band.
+Carey Winans holds a BM in Oboe Performance from the University of Northern Colorado and a MM in Oboe Performance from the University of Southern California.
+She was a member of the West Point Army Band for 5 years and played oboe and English horn for the Central City Opera Company for 3 years before her appointment to the Army Band.
 Winans performs regularly with the Michigan Philharmonic, Ligonier Symphony, Orlando Philharmonic, and various regional symphonies within Southeast Michigan.
-Although her primary studies and employment have been in oboe playing, she is also passionate about singing, and studied voice throughout college.
+Although her primary studies and employment have been in oboe playing, she is also passionate about singing and studied voice throughout college.

 Edna Sherman has a Bachelor of Music degree in voice and has given piano lessons since she was in college.
-Edna was a public-school music teacher for many years having recently retired.
-She enjoys finding out the learning styles of her students and makes an effort to adjust her teaching style to their personalities.
+Edna was a public-school music teacher for many years, having recently retired.
+She enjoys finding out her students' learning styles and makes an effort to adjust her teaching style to their personalities.

 Trumpet, band instruments

 Sarah Smith is a 2011 graduate from Eastern Michigan University with a degree in music education.
-While obtaining her degree she took classes to become proficient on all band instruments but her major was focused on trumpet.
-Sarah’s love of music began when she was just seven years old when she started taking piano lessons and has only grown and intensified through college, to teaching fifth through twelfth grade vocal and instrumental music at St. Mary Catholic Central.
-Sarah taught at SMCC for three years before making the choice to stay home to start a family with her husband, Jason.
+While obtaining her degree, she took classes to become proficient on all band instruments, but her major was focused on trumpet.
+Sarah’s love of music began when she was just seven years old when she started taking piano lessons and has only grown and intensified through college, to teaching fifth through twelfth-grade vocal and instrumental music at St. Mary Catholic Central.
+Sarah taught at SMCC for three years before making a choice to stay home to start a family with her husband, Jason.
 Now she is grateful to play in Cornerstone’s orchestra and with the praise team.
 She feels a great calling to educate others in music so that they, too, can use their gifts and talents to glorify Jesus Christ.

-Lindsay Kimball is a lifelong musician whose passion is working with children to enrich their musical abilities through lessons, choral programs, recitals and, most importantly, to equip them to lead worship in their church bodies.
-She attended Alma College where she studied Music Education and English, with an emphasis in vocal music.
-While there she was a member of their top touring choral ensemble, helped charter an all-female pop a cappella group for whom she found her passion in writing and arranging music, as well as taking collegiate level piano courses and private lessons as a supplement to her vocal degree.
-She has been the Children’s Choir director at Cornerstone EPC since the fall of 2011 where she has taught repertoire for her chorus to participate in the annual Christmas Concerts at CEPC, lead worship monthly alongside the adult choir, as well as chartering multiple Children’s Choir Spring Musicals.
+Lindsay Kimball is a lifelong musician whose passion is working with children to enrich their musical abilities through lessons, choral programs, recitals, and, most importantly, to equip them to lead worship in their church bodies.
+She attended Alma College, where she studied Music Education and English, with an emphasis on vocal music.
+While there, she was a member of their top touring choral ensemble, helped charter an all-female pop a cappella group for whom she found her passion in writing and arranging music, and taking collegiate level piano courses and private lessons as a supplement to her vocal degree.
+She has been the Children’s Choir director at Cornerstone EPC since the fall of 2011, where she has taught repertoire for her chorus to participate in the annual Christmas Concerts at CEPC, lead worship monthly alongside the adult choir, as well as chartering multiple Children’s Choir Spring Musicals.
 She is a member and worship leader, as well as an adult choir member at Cornerstone.
 She works at a local business in the Brighton community and is also a member of the Livingston County Women’s Chorus and female pop a cappella group, The Decibelles.
 Her own passion for worship, singing, and sharing the love of Jesus through music in the community is something she hopes to pass on to the next generation of musicians.
 She says, “In the wise words of Buddy the Elf, “I just like smiling.
 Smiling’s my favorite!”
 And also, coffee.
-Coffee is her favorite favorite.
+Coffee is her favorite.

 Voice, Musical Theatre

 Amy Heard is delighted to be in on the ground stages of the Cornerstone School of Fine Arts!
 She has a Master of Music with Specializations in Vocal Performance and Musial Theatre.
-She has 20+ years experience as a private Voice instructor, 6 years as a Guitar and Piano instructor and previous years as a Dance instructor and Choreographer.
-Having had extensive performance experience on stage and some Film, TV and Voiceover credits, Amy has also used her gifts as Drama instructor, Music Director and Theatre Director.
-She has most recently been seen as Princess Fiona in “Shrek” at the historical Redford Theatre and she was honored be the original Mary Magdalene in “The Living Stations of the Cross,” now known as “The Cross and the Light.”
-Amy currently works as an actress/songstress, with Magic Carpet Theatre's Drama Ministry in "At His Feet, Women in Scripture,” for which she has written the music for the newly released CD.
+She has 20+ years of experience as a private Voice instructor, 6 years as a Guitar and Piano instructor, and previous years as a Dance Instructor and Choreographer.
+Having had extensive performance experience on stage and some Film, TV, and Voiceover credits, Amy has also used her gifts as a Drama instructor, Music Director, and Theatre Director.
+She has most recently been seen as Princess Fiona in “Shrek” at the historical Redford Theatre, and she was honored by the original Mary Magdalene in “The Living Stations of the Cross,” now known as “The Cross and the Light.”
+Amy currently works as an actress/songstress with Magic Carpet Theatre's Drama Ministry in "At His Feet, Women in Scripture,” for which she has written the music for the newly released CD.
 As a Singer/Songwriter, she won 2 Detroit Music Awards, Outstanding Christian Vocalist and Songwriter.
 Amy is currently the lead singer of Threefold Mercy, a Contemporary Christian band.
 Having released several CDs, she is always working on her next recording project and making appearances with her music.
 For more information, visit amyheard.com.

-Paul Lundin is currently living in SE Michigan where he is a freelance violinist.
-He studied at the University of Iowa where he earned Bachelor and Masters Degrees in Violin Performance.
+Paul Lundin is currently living in SE Michigan, where he is a freelance violinist.
+He studied at the University of Iowa, where he earned Bachelor and Masters Degrees in Violin Performance.
 While living in Wisconsin, he performed with the Milwaukee Ballet Orchestra, Waukesha, and Green Bay Symphonies and held the post of Concertmaster for the Racine Symphony from May of 2000 until 2008.
-In addition to performing, he was a sabbatical replacement at the University of Wisconsin at Stevens Point (2001) and was adjunct instructor at Concordia University in Mequon, Wisconsin for 8 years.
-Formerly, he was a fulltime member of the Shreveport Symphony Orchestra from 1992-1999, was on the faculty of Northwestern State University and Centenary College and concertmaster of the Longview (Texas) Symphony.
-He received critical acclaim as soloist in Longview playing Erich Korngold’s “Concerto for Violin and Orchestra” in 1998.
-Mr. Lundin is a native of Upper Michigan where he continues a musical presence as Director of Strings on the Bay, a professional chamber music series sponsored by Bay de Noc Community College in Escanaba, Michigan.
+In addition to performing, he was a sabbatical replacement at the University of Wisconsin at Stevens Point (2001) and was an adjunct instructor at Concordia University in Mequon, Wisconsin, for 8 years.
+Formerly, he was a full-time member of the Shreveport Symphony Orchestra from 1992-1999, was on the faculty of Northwestern State University and Centenary College, and concertmaster of the Longview (Texas) Symphony.
+He received critical acclaim as a soloist in Longview, playing Erich Korngold’s “Concerto for Violin and Orchestra” in 1998.
+Mr. Lundin is a native of Upper Michigan, where he continues a musical presence as Director of Strings on the Bay, a professional chamber music series sponsored by Bay de Noc Community College in Escanaba, Michigan.
 This, in conjunction with the Manistique Community Concert Committee Summer Concert Series, is a post he has held since 1994.